-ETL is a process of Extracting (E) data from source systems, Transforming (T) the data based on business requirements and then Loading (L) the processed data into the destination database.
-Enterprises have thousands such ETL jobs running daily or under development.
-Most of these ETL processes are seen in Data Warehouse, MDM, Data Migration, and Big Data Projects.
+ETL is the process of Extracting (E) data from source systems, Transforming (T) the data based on business requirements, and then Loading (L) the transformed data into the destination database.

 - The number of ETL process has increased

 - The complexity of the ETL process has increased

 - Big data has resulted in an exponential increase in data volume